yu-ming-chen/tp/docs/UserGuide.md

 the entered keyword/key phrase.

  > ⚠ You should not use this command if main page is empty.
 This is because there are no budgets created yet.
- > You can only find a budget if there are already existing budgets!
+ > You can only find a budget if there are existing budgets!

 Format: `find WORD`